Apps About

 XJ Build

-Delaying the Inevitable When it comes to my cars, I like to bunch up my repairs / mods into batches where I’ll focus on one small sub-category of tasks before moving onto the next.
-Read more...
+When it comes to my cars, I like to bunch up my repairs / mods into batches where I’ll focus on one small sub-category of tasks before moving onto the next.
+I find this to be a great way to break down massive projects into manageable chunks, and is a technique I learned from my software career.

 Installing a Gentex 177 Auto Dimming Rear View Mirror